pithymaxim/teaching/Rscraps/logging/readme.md

 ### Inline code in Markdown ###

 In general, you should avoid typing out your numeric results by hand.
 Markdown makes this easy.
-You can run R code inside your text by putting \`r
+You can run R code inside your text by putting \`r \[your code here\] \'.

 ## 2. Using source() and sink() ##